markmnl/fmsgd/README.md

 ## Environment

-fmsg-host uses environment variables as a control surface. `FMSG_DATA_DIR` and `FMSG_DOMAIN` are required to be set; otherwise the host will fail to start.
-In addition to these `FMSG_` varibles `PG` variables also need to be set for the PostgreSQL database used, refer to: https://www.postgresql.org/docs/current/libpq-envars.html
+fmsgd uses environment variables as a control surface. `FMSG_DATA_DIR` and `FMSG_DOMAIN` are required to be set; otherwise the host will fail to start.
+In addition to these `FMSG_` varibles, `PG` variables need to be set for the PostgreSQL database to use, refer to: https://www.postgresql.org/docs/current/libpq-envars.html

 | Variable                   | Default | Description                                                                                                                                             |
 |----------------------------|---------|---------------------------------------------------------------------------------------------------------------------------------------------------------|